NetDenizen/hairsnip-archive-viewer/README.md

 ## Installation and Dependencies

-To use the webapp, you will need a modern web browser with support for HTML5 and the set of features included by ECMAScript 6 (Which was released in 2015, as the most modern of these two hard dependencies.).
+To use the webapp, you will need a modern web browser with support for HTML5, asm.js, and the set of features included by ECMAScript 6 (Which was released in 2015, as the most recent of these three hard dependencies.).
 Otherwise, the webapp should be entirely self-contained, and include any necessary code.

 The only third-party dependency, which is already included with the webapp, is https://github.com/kripken/sql.js/ custom-compiled to support FTS5.
 Please refer to the documentation of that project for building instructions.